-^{}In accordance with Ordinance No. O2011-0020, complimentary parking for the public will be available beginning at 4:00 p.m. on any day when the Council or any of its committees holds evening meetings.
+^{}In accordance with Ordinance No. O2011-0020, as amended, complimentary parking in the Huntington Park Garage will be available for the public on any day when the Council or any of its committees holds meetings.
 Please see the Clerk to obtain a parking pass.